 - Click "Publish a Job Post."

-- Add information about your job posting.
+- Add information to your Facebook job posting.

 - Be sure to add a photo - your post will perform much better.